15 SEPTEMBER – 4 NOVEMBER

 Cala’s photography took on various influences ranging from surrealism, which inspired a movement in Poland called “fotografia kreacyjna” (creative photography), and the realism of British New Wave cinema of the late 1950’s and early 1960’s.

 Poland’s isolation during the Cold War made it very difficult for photographers to obtain artistic publications.
 However, some Czech and Polish magazines were publishing Western photographers work such as Edward Weston, Bill Brandt, Robert Frank and Diane Arbus who acted as a window for inspiration.
 Cala was influenced by landscape, reportage and social documentary photography, which he always portrayed in his personally stylised images.

 In Poland, political and material conditions were harsh under Soviet influence.
 Using a basic 35mm Exa 500 camera, he managed to produce images of such a lyrical beauty only to be emphasised again with a dark graphic printing style, to further enhance his vision of the sometimes-apocalyptic looking landscape before him.
 A single house surrounded by huge cooling towers, majestic slagheaps, lonely figures microscopic when compared to the massive scale of industrial surroundings are subtle metaphors of living in a communist reality.

-The majority of photographs in the exhibition will be vintage Silver Gelatin prints, made by Cala at the time they were taken.
+The majority of photographs in the exhibition are vintage Silver Gelatin prints, made by Cala at the time they were taken.